bccp/nbodykit/docs/overview.rst

 file, or computing a specific type of algorithm.

-The core of the nbodykit functionality comes from the built-in plugins, of which there are numerous:
+The core of the nbodykit functionality comes from the built-in plugins, of which there are numerous.
+Below, we list each of the built-in plugins and a brief desciption of the class.
+For further details, the name of each plugin provides a link to the API reference for each class.

 1. **Algorithms**

-.. include:: plugins-ref/Algorithm.rst
+.. include:: plugins-list/Algorithm.rst

 2. **DataSource**

-.. include:: plugins-ref/DataSource.rst
+.. include:: plugins-list/DataSource.rst

 3. **Painter**

-.. include:: plugins-ref/Painter.rst
+.. include:: plugins-list/Painter.rst

 4. **Transfer**

-.. include:: plugins-ref/Transfer.rst
+.. include:: plugins-list/Transfer.rst